giantswarm/aws-admission-controller/README.md

 - In a `G8sControlPlane` resource, it validates the Master Node Replicas are a valid count (Right now either 1 or 3).
 - In a `G8sControlPlane` resource, it validates the Master Node Replicas are matching the number of Availability Zones in the `AWSControlPlane` resource.
+- In an `G8sControlPlane` resource, it validates that the control-plane label is set.

 - In an `AWSControlPlane` resource, it validates the Master Instance Type is a valid Instance Type for the installation.
 - In an `AWSControlPlane` resource, it validates that the order of Master Node Availability Zones does not change on update.